ghostdevv/routify-plugin-frontmatter/README.md

 To change default extensions (md and svx) ``"routify-plugin-frontmatter": { "extensions": ["md"] }``

-#### Note
-This plugin does not strip frontmatter from your file.
+> **NOTE:** This plugin does not strip frontmatter from your file.
 It only reads it and adds it to your metadata.